yandex-datasphere/yandex-chain/README.md

 chain.invoke(query)
 ```

+## Lite vs. Full Models

+YandexGPT model comes in two flavours - YandexGPT Lite and full YandexGPT.
+By default, YandexGPT Lite is used.
+If you want to use full YandexGPT, you need to specify `use_lite=False` parameter when instantiating `YandexLLM` language model class.

 ## Testing

 This repository contains some basic unit tests.
 To run them, you need to place a configuration file `config.json` with your credentials into `tests` folder.
 Use `config_sample.json` as a reference.
 After that, please run the following at the repository root directory: